riff-lang/site/src/doc.md

 extract a substring containing a Unicode character larger than one byte.

-Naturally, subscripting a table with expression $i$ will perform an table lookup with the key $i$.
+Naturally, subscripting a table with expression $i$ will perform a table lookup with the key $i$.

 ```riff